mgreiler/se-unlocked/Transcripts/EP_47_Scott_Bryant.md

 **Trier:**  I did that.
 I did that for seven years, active duty in the air force, cyber security, primarily defense.
-So preventing adversaries from getting into the us military is now.
+So preventing adversaries from getting into the us military .
 Oh, that [00:03:42]

 **Michaela:** sounds very, very exciting.
-How was that experience for you working with probably quite a lot of man at that point.
+How was that experience for you working with probably quite a lot of men at that point.
 I mean, maybe that's a very naive picture of the U S air force.
 I don't know.
 Maybe it's like equal, but I mean, engineering generally is very heavy, you know, unbalanced work [00:04:00] with diversity.